 Drive user referrals by sending contextual messages.
 Creating such in-apps when a user accomplishes something on the app will act as a stimulus for them to share their achievements with their friends and hence more referral user growth for your app.

 Your app users are unique.
-If you wish to get them to engage with your app in any manner, you need to take into consideration their behaviour and attributes into account.
+If you wish to get them to engage with your app in any manner, you need to take into consideration their behavior and attributes into account.
 By doing this, you can ensure that you are getting the right message across to the right people.
 Find below an example of an in-app specifically targeting new app users to set their music preferences for a streaming app.
 The in-app not only acts as a welcome message to users but straight away tells you about what your users want to see/ use on the app.
-It also goes on to familiarize users in a step by step manner about what they need to look out for in the app for the best experience.
+It also goes on to familiarize users in a step-by-step manner about what they need to look out for in the app for the best experience.

 It’s completely chaotic out there!
-A large part of your marketing success depends on how quick you react to what people are experiencing out there.
+A large part of your marketing success depends on how quickly you react to what people are experiencing out there.
 In a world where user loyalty depends on what they want at the moment than what brand, meeting user demands is a challenge.
-Unfortunately with the current set of tools out there it is hard to do that.
+Unfortunately with the current set of tools out there, it is hard to do that.
 You are dependent on engineering and design resources while waiting for release cycles to deploy in-apps.
 What if you could deploy in-app campaigns as and when you sense your users need it?

-It’s possible.
-Our intuitive in-app creator helps you achieve just that!
 It helps you craft timely and beautiful looking in-apps which most of your users would love.
 No coding, no design.
 All within a few clicks!
 Watch the video below to learn more:

-Here’s an example of a nudge in-app on an ecommerce app.
+Here’s an example of a nudge in-app on an eCommerce app.
 See how the ‘Upto 50% sale’ in-app blends with the rest of the app?
 Almost like it is part of the app screen!
 That way the user is less interrupted in whatever he is doing.